AgenaRisk/api-r/README.md

 ### 4.4.4 `create_sensitivity_config(...)`

-A function to create a sensitivity configuration object if a sensitivity analysis request will be sent to Agena AI Cloud servers.
+A function to create a sensitivity configuration object if a sensitivity analysis request will be sent to agena.ai Cloud servers.
 Its parameters are:

 * `target` = target node ID for the analysis
 * `sensitivity_nodes` = a list of sensitivity node IDs